Journal Impact Factors (JIF) and H-indexes

 Journal Impact Factors (JIF) are relatively simple bibliometric parameters of journals, based on citations received by the journal during recent years, but they are quite important as a measure of the (relative) scientific status of a journal.

 While many derivatives and alternatives exist (based on larger time windows or other databases like e.g. Google Scholar), the official JIFs were originally created by - and are still defined by - the Journal Citation Reports (JCR) published by Clarivate Analytics ISI Web of Knowledge (ISI WoK).
-Although this database contains over 10,000 journals, many thousands of journals are not (yet) represented and thus do not feature an 'official' JIF.
+Although this database contains some 12,000 journals, many thousands of journals are not (yet) represented and thus do not feature an 'official' JIF.

 For more information on the uses and misuses of the JIF, see e.g. Schoonbaert D, Roelants G. Citation analysis for measuring the value of scientific publications: quality assessment tool or comedy of errors?
 Tropical Medicine and International Health 1996; 1: 739-752.

 The Library & Information Science database contains thousands of references to JIFs and other bibliometric issues articles, the full text of which is available from the library.

 To access Journal Citation Reports: use the ISI Web of Knowledge link > Top left, item 3 > Journal Citation Reports.
 The ISI WoK is not an open access database, but ITM does hold a paid subscription.

 A list with the most current JIFs (currently relating to the year 2017) of some 600 journals that ITM staff have published in since 2005 can be found using the ITM JIFs quicklink on the left of this page.

 A tool to easily survey and calculate the JIF values of recent selections of ITM publications is available from the ITM Intranet > Ondersteunende diensten > Bibliotheek > JIF-publicaties.